How to Add and Record a Browser Window with OBS

 Offer More During Your Videos

 OBS is a great platform for a variety of purposes.
-Although it’s mostly popular for live streaming on gaming websites, I use it exclusively to do video tutorials and freelance writing information.
+Although it’s mostly popular for live streaming on gaming websites, I use it often for video tutorials and freelance writing information.